 - The annual cycle of work in the apiary including swarm control.

 The course will include six evening sessions covering some of the theory followed by two practical sessions looking inside beehives at the Exeter Beekeepers’ Apiary.

 Attendee numbers are restricted to 20 so registration is on a ‘first come first served’ basis.

-If you would like a place on the course, please contact our Branch Secretary to reserve a place.
+If you would like a place on our 2018 course, please book online to reserve a place.

 Attendance on the course provides the added benefit of a one year membership of the Exeter, Devon and British Beekeepers' Associations.